 Identify Your Risks

-The risks you need to be aware of will depend on the area you live in.
-Some areas are prone to flooding, while others are prone to fires and snow storms, for example.
-Of course, depending on the risks, you'll want to take appropriate measures to prepare for them.
-We will go more in depth about each risk later on in this guide and go over some tips for preparing for each.
+The risks to be aware of depend on the area you live in.
+Some areas are prone to flooding, while others are prone to fires and snowstorms, for example.

 with Local Resources

 What happens when a disaster strikes?
 Do you know where to go and who to ask for help if needed?
 Whether you're a senior or a caregiver, it's essential to familiarize yourself with local resources before an emergency occurs.
 This way, you won't fumble around trying to find out what to do next or where to go.
 It may make sense to invest in a medical alert system so that you can summon help quickly.